angelinahli/meet-me-2/README.md

 ### back end
 * Create better way of managing username and password validation (get rid of the ugly program_info module or make it better)
-* Load in and load out user dataset
 * Allow users to update their schedule with different events
 * research potential methods possible to have scheduling data.
     * work first on ability to modify your schedule from scratch (create "templates"?)